eclipse-emf-compare/emf-compare/doc/org.eclipse.emf.compare.doc/tutorials/rst/User_Guide.rst

 Requirements
 ------------
 EMF Compare depends on:

 #.
 EMF runtime
 #.
-Eclipse Platform (if you don't want to run EMF Compare in "standalone mode".
+Eclipse Platform (if you don't want to run EMF Compare in "standalone mode").

 Configuration
 =============